How Does Silica Gel Work?

 Moisture Protection By Silica Gel

 Silica gel is a naturally occurring mineral purified and processed into granular or beaded foam.
-It is most commonly encountered in everyday life as beads in a small paper packet.
+It is most commonly encountered as beads in a small paper packet.
 By placing this in the product, moisture is controlled, mold growth is limited, and spoilage is reduced.
 Since silica gel can have added chemical indicators and absorbs moisture very well, there are a surprising number of users for those tiny packets.

 Silica gels are mostly beneficial in anything affected by excess moisture or condensation.
 It effectively keeps electronic gadgets safe from damaging condensation electronics.